-Also called " Perigord gate“, The Pays Foyen is at the heart of the vineyard AOC of Sainte-Foy-Bordeaux.
-Sainte-Foy-La-Grande is one of the smallest municipalities in France: it covers 51 hectares almost entirely urbanized; and is located at the eastern end of the Gironde, one hour from Bordeaux , at the confluence of the departments of Dordogne and Lot-et-Garonne.
+Also called " Perigord gate" , the Pays Foyen is at the heart of the vineyard AOC of Sainte-Foy-Bordeaux and on the Bordeaux wine route in Saint-Émilion, Pomerol, Fronsac.
+Sainte-Foy-La-Grande is one of the smallest municipalities in France: it extends over 51 hectares almost entirely urbanized; and is located at the eastern end of the Gironde, one hour from Bordeaux , at the confluence of the departments of Dordogne and Lot-et-Garonne.

 From the Middle Ages, Sainte-Foy-La-Grande enjoys prosperity thanks to the wine trade which takes place in its port located away from the city, as well as activities linked to the main local production: coopers and marine carpenters who set up their workshops along the river .
 Under English domination until 1450, the wines of the sector were shipped on barges to Libourne and Blaye to be embarked on ocean-going ships bound for the British Isles.